 No, the nations will not dwell in booths; for the dwelling in booths is a shadow of the spiritual reality in Christ.
 Rather the nations of the saved will receive of the Life of Christ that then will be abiding eternally in the saints so the nations also may have a portion of the Father and the Son in themselves.

 Many nations will be saved from destruction and will have the opportunity to enter the worship of God through Christ.

-And many nations shall be joined to the Lord in that day, and shall be my people: and I will dwell in the midst of thee, and thou shalt know that the Lord of hosts hath sent me unto thee.
+“Many nations shall be joined to the LORD in that day, and they shall become My people.
+And I will dwell in your midst.
+Then you will know that the LORD of hosts has sent Me to you.
 (Zechariah 2:11)

 The nations of the saved will keep the feast of Tabernacles by coming up to Jerusalem and receiving into themselves the Presence of God.
 God in Christ will make the nations of the saved part of His Tabernacle, although not to the same extent as is true of the elect, the firstborn, the Israel of God.
 The Israel of God, consisting of the elect Jews and Gentiles, is God’s firstborn—the firstfruits to God of the nations of the earth.

 James, a Jew, the brother of the Lord, exclaims: